 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26 or New Zealand 0800 764766), or go to Accident & Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Lercanidipine Sandoz.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26 or New Zealand 0800 764766) or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Lercanidipine Sandoz.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
 Keep telephone numbers of these places/services handy.

 While you are using Lercanidipine Sandoz